Professor Stephen A Renshaw MA FRCP PhD

 - Director, The Bateson Centre.

-- Academic Lead, MRC Doctoral Training Partnership, Discovery Medicine North.
+- Director, MRC Doctoral Training Partnership, Discovery Medicine North.

 - MRC Programme Grant Holder.

-- Sponsor of 2 Wellcome Trust/Royal Society Sir Henry Dale Fellows and 1 MRC Career Development Fellow.
+- Sponsor of 3 Wellcome Trust/Royal Society Sir Henry Dale Fellows, 1 Marie Curie Fellow, 2 Wellcome Trust Clinical Training Fellows and 1 European Leukodystrophy Association Fellow.

-- Identification of key regulatory pathways in neutrophil apoptosis and inflammation resolution.
+- Identification of key regulatory pathways in inflammation resolution.

 - Non-mammalian models of host-pathogen interaction.